-One thing becomes clear: We need to do and be better.
-We need to get smarter.
+One thing becomes clear: We need to unlock our potential.

 Average won’t cut it anymore.

-Which books and ideas have changed your life the most?
-Don’t keep it to yourself.
+Which books have changed your life the most?
+Don’t keep them to yourself.
 Share them in the comments!

-And if you want more book recommendations, make sure you sign up to my newsletter below.
+And if you want more book recommendations, make sure you sign up for my newsletter.